at0g/nunjucks-loader/packages/nunjucks-loader-html-plugin-example/readme.md

 # Extends example.

-This example is a simple implementation of a child template inheriting from a parent (using a relative path).
+This example is an example using html-webpack-plugin along with a browser build.

 To run this example: